IDIAMath/idiamath.github.io/docs/question-match-plot part 2.md

 |:-:|
 | *The above image shows the 2D plane where the student can move the points to match approximately with the local min/max* |

-The function may contain any amount of local min/max, in return the student will be given the corresponding amount of min/max points on the 2D plane which they have to match approximately to the local min/max of the given function.
+The function may contain any amount of local min/max, in return the student will be given the corresponding amount of min/max points on the 2D plane, which they have to match approximately to the local min/max of the given function.

 ### Teacher's perspective
-The teacher may change the actual function and the `a` and `b` values wich correspond to the randomly generated numbers.
+The teacher may change the actual function and the `a` and `b` values which correspond to the randomly generated numbers.

 | ![teachers perspective](https://user-images.githubusercontent.com/43517080/181707763-eaf17699-7d77-4149-a96b-f9b8f7da6e25.PNG) |
 |:--:|